roblevintennis/guest-posts/css-tricks-5-gotchas-getting-svgs-into-production/article.md

   fill: transparent;
 }
 ```
+The reason that this works so beautifully, is that our SVG definition doesn't have any fill or stroke attribute, and thus our CSS gets applied and all is well.

 ### Exporting Stroke On / Fill Transparent

 ![Creating SVG With Stroke Only](./images/stroke-only-export-smaller.png "Creating SVG With Stroke Only")

-So the bad news here, is that you cannot apply a style to the stroke on the cloned instance (remember, our cloned instance, in turn, points to the "stroke only" SVG definition):
+So the bad news here, is that you cannot apply a style to the stroke on the cloned instance (remember, our cloned instance, in turn, points to the "stroke only" SVG definition).
+Nor can we apply a fill to our cloned instance (our definition no has `fill="none"` which will take precendence):

 ```css
 .stroked-instance {